Egypt plans new deficit-reduction steps - media

 The austerity steps, certain to be unpopular, are part of an economic programme drawn up in part to help convince the International Monetary Fund that Egypt is serious about economic reform.

-An IMF team is in Cairo to negotiate a $4.8 billion (3.0 billion pounds) finance package for Egypt.
+An IMF team is in Cairo to negotiate a $4.8 billion finance package for Egypt.
 Talks are scheduled to end on November 14.

 Economists say the IMF is unlikely to sign a loan agreement unless at least some austerity measures are in place.
 The deal is seen as a vital step to rebuild the confidence of foreign and local investors, and encourage more potential foreign donors.